History of Catalonia: Industrialization, Renaixença and Modernisme

 Since the 1830s, boosted by the conditions of proto-industrialization of the prior two centuries of the Catalan urban areas and its countryside, Catalonia became a centre of Spain's industrialization and it became one of the largest textile producers in the Mediterranean.
-In 1832 it was inaugurated in Barcelona the Bonaplata Factory, the first one of the country to make use of the steam engine.
+In 1832 the Bonaplata Factory was established, the first industrial establishment in the country to make use of the steam engine.
 Catalonia had to contend with a grave shortage of energy resources and the weakness of the domestic Spanish market.
 To encourage industrial expansion, Spain established protectionist policies which reduced foreign competition domestically (although the policy of Spanish government during those times changed many times between free trade and protectionism).
 Catalonia saw the first railway construction in the Iberian Peninsula in 1848, linking Barcelona with Mataró, built with private capital.
 These initiatives partially benefitted the country's industrial regions, Catalonia, the Basque Country and later Asturias.
-As in much of Europe, the working class was molded into an industrial proletariat, living and working in often inhuman conditions.
+As in much of Europe, the working class lived and worked in often inhuman conditions.

 As a response to the lack of energy resources, a large number of factories were installed on the margins of the rivers when the use of the water turbine widespread.
-Usually, the factories included a Company town; Catalonia has a high density of this kind of settlements, known locally as industrial colonies (colònies industrials).
+Usually, the factories included a company town; Catalonia has a high density of such towns, known locally as industrial colonies (colònies industrials).
 They are especially concentrated in river basins along the Ter and Llobregat.
-In the comarca of Berguedà, for example, within 20 km there are 14 colonies.
-These were small towns created around a factory, built in a rural area and, therefore, separate from any other population.
+In the comarca of Berguedà, for example, within 20 km there were 14 colonies.
+These were small towns created around a factory, built in a rural areas, distant any other population centres.
 They housed between 100 and 500 inhabitants, and in some cases around 1000 people.
 These industrial colonies were a typical aspect of industrialization in Catalonia, specifically the second industrialization, which resulted in certain areas that were once purely rural becoming industrial.
 They were first created in the second half of the nineteenth century, especially from the 1870s onwards.
 The last colonies were created in the early years of the twentieth century.
 There are more than 75 textile colonies recorded; although there were also mining, metallurgy and agricultural colonies.